Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 ### 1. Data visualization
 Problem: Where is the state and location of the pizza restaurant?
-Which is the most popular pizza and the most prevalent average price for pizza?
+Which is the most restaurant brand names and pizza type?
+Which is the most prevalent average price for pizza?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents: Data_visualisation.ipynb, Average_price.map.png, Numbers of restaurant.map.png, Restaurant location.map.png, wordcloud.ipynb
 - Problems solution, improved code and extra graphs
 - Pizza map (average price, restaurant location, restaurant counts)
-- Word cloud (the most popular pizza in menus and the most average price for pizza by detect the texts in csv.file.)
+- Word cloud (the most popular pizza in menus, the most restaurant brand names and the most average price for pizza by detect the texts in csv.file.)

 ### 2. Regression
 Problem: What factors are affecting the pizza business?